Premier Journal Entry –

 The first thing that struck me was how controlled I was in this entry, because I know that I was totally mad!
 Perhaps that was part of the madness, it was making me afraid to write my true emotions down.

-I can remember that conversation with my sister Beth; I told her that I could not see that things were getting any better; in fact every day they seemed to be getting worse because my dislike for the person that Rich was, just grew and grew.
-I still felt like shit, because I felt that I was selling myself short in staying with him; and I thought that the only way to get over these feelings was to split up with Rich and move on to a new life.
+I can remember that conversation with my sister Louise, I told her that I could not see that things were getting any better; in fact every day they seemed to be getting worse because my dislike for the person that Danny was, just grew and grew.
+I still felt like shit, because I felt that I was selling myself short in staying with him; and I thought that the only way to get over these feelings was to split up with Danny and move on to a new life.

 The advice from my sister was good advice.
 She knew me well; I was a person who needed time to think and reflect.
 I hadn’t had time in the nightmare of the last two months to process anything; and felt as if I was drowning in the waves of emotion.
 My mind whizzed from one thing to another and I was literally going insane.